adjust/android_sdk/README.md

 These are the minimal steps required to integrate the AdjustIo SDK into your Android project.
 We are going to assume that you use Eclipse for your Android development.

 ### 1. Get the SDK
-Download the latest version [here][download].
+Download the latest version from our [tags page][tags].
 Extract the archive in a folder of your liking.

 ### 2. Add it to your project
 In the Eclipse menu select `File|New|Project...`.